carefulcomputer/node-red-contrib-settings-vault/README.md

 - **Testing scenarios**: Production data vs test data vs mock data
 - **Regional configurations**: US servers vs EU servers

-### Changing Configuration Values
+**Example workflow for multi-environment deployment:**
+1. Create "Dev Settings" vault with test endpoints and credentials
+2. Build and test flow using dev vault
+3. Create "Production Settings" vault with production endpoints and credentials
+4. Switch vault reference in node → Deploy
+5. Same flow logic, different configuration

-To update configuration values (e.g., switching from test to production settings):
+To update values in an existing vault:

-1. Open the vault-config node you're using
+1. Open the vault-config node
-2. Edit the property values as needed
+2. Edit the property values
-3. Click "Update" to save
+3. Click "Update" and deploy
-4. Deploy your flows

-The updated values will be used by all vault nodes referencing that configuration.
+All vault nodes using that configuration will use the updated values.

 ## Security